We thought we would reiterate some fish handling best practices to ensure that our fish are being properly cared for by members.

 – Never use a net that is still wet from being used in another lake.

-– If you’re targeting carp, consider carrying a fish care/fish first aid kit available from tackle shops.
+– If you’re targeting carp, consider carrying a fish care/fish first aid kit available from tackle shops or online.

 – All hooks larger than size 14 inclusive MUST be barbless.